czbiohub-sf/yogo/docs/cli.md

 # `yogo`

 This will show the basics on how to use YOGO from your command line interface.
-I suggest you use `yogo --help` liberally - the docs there should give you a better idea of how to use the tool!
-If it's unclear, [let me know](https://github.com/czbiohub-sf/yogo/issues/new) and I will change the docs here or in the `cli` tool.
+Use `yogo --help` liberally - that should give you a better idea of how to use the tool.
+If it's unclear, [let us know](https://github.com/czbiohub-sf/yogo/issues/new) and we will change the docs here or in the `cli` tool.

-I will not go through every option for each command here, but I'll point out major themes.
+This document will point out major themes.

 First, what can you do with the cli?